See the Program Video!

 Let your imaginations fly!

-Join Danville-Alamo-Walnut Creek AAUW for an evening with Local Women in the Arts Monday, December 6, from 6:30-8:30 on ZOOM, where three local artists, Sawsan Wolski, Sharon Cohune and Trisha Graeme, will share their stories, their dreams and their work in the visual arts.
-Following the panel and discussion, there will be an opportunity for members to show off their own work in 3-minute ‘speed showings’
+Danville-Alamo-Walnut Creek AAUW hosted an evening with Local Women in the Arts Monday, December 6, from 6:30-8:30 on ZOOM, where three local artists, Sawsan Wolski, Sharon Cohune and Tricia Grame, shared their stories, their dreams and their work in the visual arts.
+Following the panel and discussion, several members to showed off their own work in 3-minute ‘speed showings’

 Sharon Cohune, Artist, Danville

 After retiring from a successful twenty-year ownership of Commercial Interiorscapes, Sharon picked up an artist’s brush for the first time in 2004 during a break at a silent retreat.
 Through that experience, which was “like a door opening into another world”, she was hooked on creating art.
 A person at the retreat told her of art classes just beginning for the spring semester at Diablo Valley College, so she enrolled in her first-ever art class.
 The joy of mixing color and creating a piece of art was a gift to her soul.
 She has continued to take many art classes through the local educational system, Scottsdale School of Art, and many workshops with nationally recognized artists including Kathleen Dunphy, Elizabeth Tolley, Brian Blood, Randall Sexton and Don Demers.